Why is CPR Important?

 Let’s suppose we have a victim of SCA.
-They’ve collapsed, are unconscious, unresponsive, have no pulse, and are not breathing.
+They’ve collapsed, are unconscious, unresponsive, and are not breathing normally.
 Someone has called EMS and another person is getting the AED, if available.
 Time is passing and the victim’s chances for survival are rapidly decreasing.
 Their heart is not pumping.
 They need someone to act as a replacement pump.
 This someone could be you.

 Do you need to be formally trained and certified in CPR (cardiopulmonary resuscitation) to provide assistance?
 Although CPR training is recommended and will definitely help provide familiarity and confidence, and while CPR certification is even more comprehensive, the process of CPR can be simplified for the lay rescuer.
-Dial 9-1-1 to call EMS (emergency medical services), then push hard and fast in the center of the chest until help arrives.
-Push to the beat of the Bee Gees’ “Stayin’ Alive” (or Queen’s “Another One Bites the Dust”).
+Dial 9-1-1 to call EMS (emergency medical services), then push hard and fast in the center of the chest (at least 100 compressions a minute) until help arrives.

-In the USA, nearly 1000 people per day succumb to SCA.
+In the USA, over 900 people per day experience SCA.
 Their only chance for survival is quick action – call EMS, and push hard and fast in the middle of their chest until help arrives.
 Why is CPR important?
 Because you or someone you love could be a victim needing it to survive.